-In the past, the Inuit ate polar bear meat and used the fur to make warm trousers for men and kamiks (soft boots) for women.
-An average polar bear yielded three pairs of trousers and one kamik.
-The liver was the only part of the bear that was discarded.
-It could make even sled dogs violently ill.
+Inuit communities eat polar bear meat and use the fur to make warm trousers for men and kamiks (soft boots) for women.
+The liver is the only part of the bear that is traditionally discarded.
+It can make even sled dogs violently ill.

 Hunters paid respect to Nanuk's soul (tatkok) by hanging the skin in an honored place in his igloo for several days.
-If the bear had been male, the hunter offered its spirit tools such as knives and bow-drills; if female, the hunter offered knives, skin-scrapers, and needlecases.
+If the bear was male, the hunter offered its spirit tools such as knives and bow-drills; if female, the hunter offered knives, skin-scrapers, and needlecases.